 This Guide was English copy-edited by Nadia Villaseñor, Communications Specialist of the Cacao of Excellence Programme, and Sara Fusi of RB-ELLI.
-The content was translated into Spanish by Karen Amaya Vecht, a consultant to the Alliance of Bioversity International and CIAT.
+The content was translated into Spanish by Karen Amaya Vecht, into Italian by Silvia Brizi Mariotti, consultants to the Alliance of Bioversity International and CIAT, and into French by Marc Gilot and Karine Chevalier-Watts of KLAS Languages.
+The French version was reviewed by Brigitte Laliberté.
+And the Italian version was reviewed by Andrea Mecozzi, Cacao Solution, Italy.

-The design and layout were conducted by Daniel Gutiérrez, Senior Graphic Designer of the Communication team of the Alliance of Bioversity International and CIAT.
-The graphic design elements were translated in Spanish by Lorena García, consultant to the Alliance of Bioversity International and CIAT.
+The design and layout in the original version in English were created and translated into Italian by Daniel Gutiérrez, Senior Graphic Designer of the Communication team of the Alliance of Bioversity International and CIAT.
+The graphic design elements were translated into French and Spanish by Lorena García, consultant to the Alliance of Bioversity International and CIAT.